ecotoneframework/ecotone/README.md

 ## Getting started

 The quickstart [page](https://docs.ecotone.tech/quick-start) of the [reference guide](https://docs.ecotone.tech) provides a starting point for using Ecotone.
+Read more on the [Blog](https://blog.ecotone.tech).

 ## Feature requests and issue reporting